Richmond Golf Club: Clubhouse

 The club's clubhouse, Sudbrook House, was built around 1725 by architect James Gibbs, for John Campbell, 2nd Duke of Argyll.
 It is built of a combination of white Portland stone and dark red brick, and is widely regarded as one of the finest examples of early eighteenth-century English Palladian architecture.

 At the centre of Sudbrook House is The Cube Room, which is the club's principal dining and function room.
 The Cube Room is of Baroque style, and as its name suggests, the height (over 30 feet) is the same as the width and length.
 The interior of The Cube Room is adorned with trophies of arms above the doorways from the Duke of Argyll's military achievements, and the Campbell family coat of arms carved in pine in the great panel above the mirror.
 The carved marble chimney is the work of Flemish sculptor Jan Michiel Rysbrack.

 Other facilities

 In addition to the course, there are extensive practice facilities, including: 2 putting greens, a 250-yard driving range with covered teaching bays, and a short-game practice area for chipping and bunker shots.

-The clubhouse has two bars, one which is reserved exclusively for members, dining rooms, a TV lounge and a snooker room.
+The clubhouse has two bars, one which is reserved exclusively for members, dining rooms, and a TV lounge.

 The course also has a pro shop and the clubhouse is available to host weddings and other social events.